particle-iot/docs/src/content/hardware/migration-guides/photon-2-argon-migration-guide.md

 ### BLE (Bluetooth LE)

-{{!-- P2 BLE Central Warning --}}

-The Photon 2 (and P2) only supports BLE 5 peripheral mode at this time.
-BLE central mode is not currently supported.
+BLE Central Mode on the P2 and Photon 2 is only supported in Device OS 5.1.0 and later.
+Earlier versions only supported BLE Peripheral Mode.

 ### Boot mode pins